kevinolega/minimalchanges/_posts/2016-02-22-get-elements.md

 ---
 layout: post
-title: Stop Reading After the First Few Lessons You Want to Implement
+title: Use Lessons You Already Collected
 date: 2016-02-22 15:10
+permalink: /timing/
 author: minimalc
 comments: true
 categories: [Uncategorized]
 ---
+title: Stop Reading After the First Few Lessons You Want to Implement

 I often find myself reading a list of ten things and trying to juggle every thing clumsily until I get it to work.
 I admit.
-Doing so is exhausting and had often led to embarrassing failure.&nbsp; I always think that doing big projects involve doing more steps.
+Doing so is exhausting and had often led to embarrassing failure.

+I always think that doing big projects involve doing more steps.

 You see, I failed so much I figured I would lose nothing by doing the opposite of what I'm doing.

 So here's what I tried.

 Whenever I read a top ten list.
 I just try to select one to two things to try out and just take note of the third one as a backup.&nbsp; It just makes more sense.
 If I focus on one and I so well.
 I switch to the second one when I'm bored and I often do well and restart the process by the time I hit the third lesson.
 Whatever you can implement now is often better than the complicated often failed juggle approach.
 This way I get to approach things one at a time.
 Here are things I currently struggle with.